skyrimer/DBL-Micro-Soft/Final_code/README.md

 # Evaluating Airline Performance using Twitter data

-One Paragraph of the project description
+This is the code base of Mirco-Soft DBL.
+This instruction was written by tired and exhausted people, who yet created a comprehensive analysis of Lufthansa Twitter team performance.

 ## Getting Started

 These instructions will give you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on deploying the project on a live system.

 ## Python version
 ### Windows